SigveMartin/DeepLearningND/README.md

 	Project 4:
 	Language Translation
 	In this project, you’re going to take a peek into the realm of neural network machine translation.
 You’ll be training a sequence to sequence model on a dataset of English and French sentences that can translate new sentences from English to French.

+4. Generative Adversarial Networks:
+	gan-mnist: You'll build the generator and discriminator networks, as well as set up the losses and optimizers which requires something new since we need to train the networks in parallel.